 - 3.1 This attached Facilities strategy provides the City Council (CoLC) with a holistic review of the existing provision of grass pitches, artificial pitches (AGP) and ancillary facilities across the City.
 This review has been conducted by LK2 Associates on behalf of the City Council in order to assist us to make more informed decisions about the future needs and requirements.
-It also provides us with a detailed, evidence-based document for pitch provision across the City of Lincoln and its boundaries - 3.2 The facilities assessment has reviewed the existing provision, current usage from sports clubs, predicted population growth, implications of the western growth corridor and the demographics of the catchment areas that surround the facilities. - 3.3 The western growth corridor (WGC), which is Lincoln's Sustainable Urban Extension (SUE), will see the Lincoln population rise significantly.
-This will lead to increased pressure on the existing sporting infrastructure, with the population expected to rise by over 7000 new residents - 3.4 Through evaluating the quantity, community accessibility and availability of the existing playing pitches within Lincoln, we have been able to identify current and future need.
+It also provides us with a detailed, evidence-based document for pitch provision across the City of Lincoln and its boundaries - 3.2 The facilities assessment has reviewed the existing provision, current usage from sports clubs, predicted population growth and the demographics of the catchment areas that surround the facilities. - 3.3 Growth projections indicate that the population of Lincoln will rise significantly over the next 20 years.
+This will lead to increased pressure on the existing sporting infrastructure, with the population expected to rise by over 7000 new residents. - 3.4 Through evaluating the quantity, community accessibility and availability of the existing playing pitches within Lincoln, we have been able to identify current and future need.
 Alongside this, we have also provided advice and insight into the existing local and national policies that influence future provision and which policies need to be adhered to within any future rationalisation.
 This is especially important when considering the impact of the WGC and future infrastructure changes